thenhao/mock-interview/assessment-exam/readme.md

 D: They are variables used for networking purposes.

 ---
-Q35: Which of the following is part of the three pillars in SCRUM Theory?
+Q35: Which of the following is NOT part of the three pillars in SCRUM Theory?

 **_A: Competency_**
 B: Transparency